Skip to main content

 What is Irish food?

 Great question!
 The Irish have not necessarily been known for their cuisine.
-But the popularity of Irish food is growing.
+However, the popularity of Irish food is growing.
 In bygone years, Irish food centered around the humble spud.
 Potatoes were often front and centre of Irish meals.
-Today our foods include freshwater fish, oceanic seafood, grass fed dairy and meats, grains, fresh fruits and vegetables.
+Today our foods include freshwater fish, oceanic seafood, grass fed dairy and meats, grains, and fresh fruits and vegetables.

 Photo credit Kathlyn Metzger from the Daily News.